ACE-Merging: Data-Free Model Merging with Adaptive Covariance Estimation: Methodology

 \subsection{Collective structural prior}

-While the adaptive regularization strategy in Section~\ref{sec:adaptive_cov_norm} effectively balances task contributions and stabilizes covariance inversion, it still treats all feature dimensions uniformly.
-The fundamental limitation of this approach lies in its \textit{isotropic} nature, which penalizes every direction equally and ignores the underlying geometry of the input space.
-In essence, although the $\epsilon I$ term ensures numerical stability, it remains a structure-blind safeguard rather than an informative prior.
+While the strategy above balances task contributions and stabilizes matrix inversion, it remains isotropic: the ridge term $\epsilon I$ treats all feature directions equally and does not exploit structure shared across tasks.

-To overcome this limitation, we introduce a data-driven \textit{anisotropic} regularizer that captures the collective feature geometry across tasks.
-We define the \textit{Collective Structural Prior (CSP)}, denoted $\mathbf{C}_{\mathrm{agg}}$, constructed from column-wise statistics of the aggregated task covariances:
+To incorporate such shared structure, we introduce a data-driven anisotropic regularizer, termed the \emph{Collective Structural Prior (CSP)}.
+In our implementation, the CSP is constructed from the same pre-regularized matrices used before the final aggregation:

-where $\mathbf{1}\in\mathbb{R}^{d_{\mathrm{in}}}$ is the all-ones vector that broadcasts the mean column energy across rows.
-This yields a low-rank, consensus-driven correction that selectively amplifies dimensions of shared importance.
-The final close-form solution is:

-Unlike isotropic regularization, the \textit{CSP} serves as a geometry-aware inductive bias that integrates inter-task structural consensus into the optimization, transforming regularization from a purely numerical device into an informative prior that promotes robustness and generalization.